sentryuc/vulnanalyzer/README.md

 ## 📋 Description

-VulnAnalyzer Framework is a vulnerability analysis tool that integrates Caldera and OpenVAS to perform automated security assessments.
+VulnAnalyzer Framework is a vulnerability analysis tool that integrates Caldera to perform automated security assessments.
 It enables efficient identification and analysis of vulnerabilities in systems and networks.

 ## ✨ Features

 🔍 Automated vulnerability analysis
 🔗 Integration with Caldera for security operations
-🛡️ Scanning with OpenVAS
+🛡️ Scanning with Nmap
 📊 Detailed report generation
 🐍 Developed in Python
 🔧 Flexible configuration using environment variables